 The current logic checks TotalTimeUnclaimedIdle < GLIDEIN_Max_Idle (and TotalTimeUnclaimedBusy < GLIDEIN_Max_Tail).

 This works fine for non-partitionable slots, but for partitionable slots, the parent slot state doesn't change state when subslots are partitioned.
 (It helps that don't enforce those shutdowns unless all the subslots were returned to the parent, but the behavior still differs).

 The HTCondor team provided us with a way to do what we want in 8.1.3:

-#1 Updated by Parag Mhashilkar almost 6 years ago
+#1 Updated by Parag Mhashilkar about 6 years ago

 - Subject changed from Modify DAEMON_SHUTDOWN to use idle timers that work with partitionable slots to Modify DAEMON_SHUTDOWN to use idle timers that are relative to change in state

 We need to fix the idle time calculation to be relative to change in state.
 This affects both partitionable and non-partitionable slots.